victor-san3/victor-san3/README.md

-- 👋 Hello, I'm Victor Sanchez
+- 👋 Hello, I'm Victor
-- 👀 I’m mostly interested in C, Python and GNU/Linux environment, but curiosity is my second nature
-- 🌱 I’m currently learning Computer Science fundamentals mainly through Harvard's CS50
 - 🧑‍🎓 Always learning...
 - 📧 You can reach me at victor.farisanchez@gmail.com